Student Health Insurance

 Yes, if you are enrolled in the minimum required credits:

-- A Hamilton enrolled in 6 or more credits or a Boston student enrolled in 9 or more credits in one semester (Fall and/or Spring)
+- A Hamilton or Boston student enrolled in 6 or more credits in one semester (Fall and/or Spring)

 The requirement applies to you only for the semester in which you are enrolled in the minimum required credits.